alexdon256/Power_System_State_Estimation_with_CUDA/docs/MEASUREMENT_DEVICES.md

     "measurements.csv", network
 );

-// Then load devices (measurements will be automatically linked) sle::interface::MeasurementLoader::loadDevices(
+// Then load devices (measurements will be automatically linked by location matching)
+// Measurements are linked to devices based on:
+// - For voltmeters: matching busId
+// - For multimeters: matching fromBus/toBus
+sle::interface::MeasurementLoader::loadDevices(
     "devices.csv", *telemetry, network
 );

-// Devices are now linked to measurements via deviceId
+// Devices are now linked to measurements via location matching
+// Note: If measurements were loaded with deviceId in CSV but devices weren't loaded yet,
+// they will be linked when devices are loaded based on location matching
 ```

-## Overview

-Measurement devices represent physical equipment that produces measurements:

 ## Overview